-Global markets in the last year have largely revolved around a few key themes.
-Central banks across the globe have been battling inflation by raising rates aggressively, while geopolitical concerns and prospects for economic growth have featured strongly in asset allocation decisions.
-The next 12-18 months will undoubtedly bring additional political and economic uncertainty to many corners of global markets, particularly heading into US elections, and this could trigger further economic and financial stress.
+The current market backdrop is characterised by ongoing noise and policy announcements, as well as unknowns around the path of growth and inflation.
+Financial assets sold off sharply following 'Liberation Day' on 2nd April, as markets reeled from US tariff announcements.
+This slump was followed by a decision to pause higher rate tariffs for 90 days, leading to global markets rebounding sharply and a sense of investor relief.
+The next few years will undoubtedly bring additional economic uncertainty to many corners of global markets, and this could trigger further economic and financial stress.
 The pressure could potentially be felt most severely amongst corporates, some of which have been cut off from the capital markets, possibly resulting in financial difficulties.
 These range from covenant breaches to outright default on their financial obligations.

-Market dislocations in pricing and capital availability have, indeed, been felt acutely within EM, where outflows in public debt markets exceeded USD120 billion in the last two years1.
+Market dislocations in pricing and capital availability have, indeed, been felt acutely within EM, where outflows in public debt markets exceeded USD120 billion in the last two years.
 Indeed, some sectors, such as Chinese real estate, have experienced severe stress.
 As we look ahead, the dearth of available capital could remain an important feature, given that investors have a general bias in favour of DM.
 In particular, this is an issue in the private credit segment portion of the asset class, where corporate newsflow or simply de-risking amongst banks can result in forced selling at prices not observed in liquid bond markets.
 Moreover, high dependence of EM corporates on funding through the banking sector and lack of dedicated pools of capital to absorb supply can exacerbate these moves further.